dxps/dioxus_playground/dioxus-guide-05-web-hackernews/readme.md

 ### Run

-Run `dx serve --hot-reload` in the root of the project to start the Dioxus dev server.
+Run `dx serve --hot-reload` in the root of the project to start the Dioxus dev server.\
-`run_dev.sh` script is included for this purpose.
+For convenience, you can use `./run_dev.sh` included script.

-Open the browser to http://localhost:8080
+Open the browser to http://localhost:8080 to see the result.